powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ##### PowerTransformer with two PowerTransformerEnds

-If a CGMES `PowerTransformer` with two `PowerTransformerEnds` has them both outside the boundary area, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../model/index.md#two-windings-transformer).
+If a CGMES `PowerTransformer` has two `PowerTransformerEnds`, both outside the boundary area, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../model/index.md#two-windings-transformer).
 Please note that in this case, if `PowerTransformerEnds` are in different substations, the substations are merged into one.

 If a CGMES `PowerTransformer` with two `PowerTransformerEnds` has them both completely inside the boundary area, if the boundary area is not imported, it is ignored.
 Otherwise, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../model/index.md#two-windings-transformer).